How can I make my lab greener?

 - Organics recycling is now widely available across the Twin Cities Campus!
 Regularly used items such as paper towels and kimwipes are generally placed in the trash.
 These items can actually be composted so long as they are clean of any hazardous materials or chemicals.

-- Soon lab spaces on campus will be able to opt in to Organics Recycling in their lab space by requesting organics collection bins.
+- Lab spaces on campus can opt in to Organics Recycling in their lab space by requesting organics collection bins.

 Lab Plastics